NerdPractitioner/stelligent-university/03-iam/README.md

 _Is it possible to limit uploads of objects with a specific prefix (e.g. starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_

+> It looks like this can be done by inserting a condition in a role policy or appending the prefix to the ARN of the bucket with the action of allow

 #### Task: Limiting Uploads